KingMob/modulolotus.net/cryogen/resources/templates/md/posts/2018-05-28-clojure-trie-performance.md

      0)))
 ```

-It works, but was way too slow.
+This works, but was way too slow.

 #### Replace hash-maps with array-maps